A Guide to Operate and Buy an Automatic Floor Scrubber

 You’ll need to rub oil on the joints regularly so that the machine will operate smoothly.
 You can determine which type of oil the machine uses by reading the maintenance section in the owner’s manual.

-If your business facility is small, you may want to buy a unit that has an on-board charger and an advanced breaking system.
+If your business facility is small, you may want to buy a unit that has an on-board charger and an advanced braking system.
 Most commercial floor cleaning machines manufactured with these features also have the ability to rotate 360 degrees.
 To efficiently clean a typical facility, you’ll need a machine that has a 27-gallon tank and a removable debris box.
 Floor scrubbers that are specifically designed for average cleaning projects will have a control panel and a variable solution flow rate.

 If you’re shopping for an innovative machine, many manufacturers are now building units with interchangeable scrub decks and a low-battery indicator light.
 These units are great investments because they are made out of a heavy-duty steel material.
+Units that have a 30-gallon tank, on the other hand, are ideal for larger commercial facilities.
+These machines are built with a parabolic squeegee, which absorbs water quickly and efficiently.

 Sources: